-Looking for walks with nature across the Iberian Peninsula? – Check these 10 Epic hikes in Spain everyone should try.
+Looking for walks with nature across the Iberian Peninsula? – Check these 10 Epic hikes in Spain that everyone should try.

 10 Most Epic Hikes in Spain

 Hiking is one of the best travel habits for me.
 Being in nature is simply the best remedy in our modern gadget-overloaded world, it helps to reduce stress and disconnect from the daily buzz for a while.
 We all need it, don´t we?

 While I have had a passion for discovering new places since I can remember myself, initially my expat life in Spain has mostly rolled around visiting cute small towns, unknown villages, or secret museums.
 Hiking was quite occasional.